-- No Income Tax: Panama corporations do not pay taxes on offshore income derived from sources outside of Panama.
+- No Income Tax: Panama corporations do not pay taxes on income derived from sources outside of Panama.

 - No Capital Gains Tax: Panama corporations do not pay capital gains taxes on gains resulting from the purchase & sale of securities transacted outside of Panama (for example, the purchase and sale of publicly traded securities on non-Panamanian stock markets).